 Lynette has also conducted ethnographic study on Singapore's gay and lesbian movement to analyze the emergence, development, and strategies and tactics of the movement, and explore the complex role of law and meanings of rights.
 Her book, Mobilizing Gay Singapore: Rights and Resistance in an Authoritarian State, received the 2015 Distinguished Book Award from the Sociology of Law Section of the American Sociological Association, and was selected as a finalist by the Socio-legal Studies Association for the 2015 Hart Socio-legal Prize for Early Career Academics.

 In addition, Lynette is working in collaboration with various scholars to develop NUS Law into a center for law and society research on Southeast Asian societies.
 She co-organized a workshop on Southeast Asian-based socio-legal research on 10-12 December 2012, bringing together leading law and society scholars and regional researchers to examine the intellectual possibilities and challenges, articulate potential research themes and directions, and define a research agenda.
 On 15-16 December 2014, she co-organized a second conference entitled, Researching State and Personhood: Law and Society in Southeast Asia, to follow up on one of the themes identified in 2012.
-Some of the papers from the 2014 conference will appear in a special issue in the Asian Journal of Law & Society.
-She is currently helping to organize the inaugural Asian Law & Society Association and Its International Future," which draws from her ongoing work in this project, was awarded the 2014 Law & Society Association 50th Anniversary Junior Scholars' Essay Competition Honorable Mention.
+Some of the papers from the 2014 conference appeared in a 2015 special issue in the Asian Journal of Law & Society.
+She is currently helping to organize the inaugural Asian Law & Society Association meeting that will be held on 22-23 September 2016 at NUS Law, and a pre-meeting Young Scholars' Workshop on 21 September 2016.

-Lynette currently holds a Humanities and Social Sciences Research Grant and an Academic Research Fund Tier 1 grant.
-In 2013 and 2014, she was awarded the Teaching Incentive Fund for her teaching performance by the NUS University Scholars Programme, where she holds a joint appointment.
+Lynette holds a Humanities and Social Sciences Research Grant and a Humanities and Social Sciences Fellowship (August-December 2016).
+In 2013 and 2014, she was awarded the Teaching Incentive Fund for her teaching performance by the NUS University Scholars Programme, where she has a joint appointment.
 Lynette was also a Fulbright Scholar and held grants from the Social Science Research Council and the U.S. National Science Foundation.

 3."The Vernacular Mobilization of Human Rights in Myanmar's Sexual Orientation and Gender Identity Movement" (2015) Law & Society Review, Vol. 49(2): 299-332.
 (2016 Article Prize, Socio-legal Studies Association)